 - Networking and career advancement opportunities with alumni worldwide

-Required concentration courses are international law and either international trade law or international business transactions.
+- Required courses: international law and either international trade law or international business transactions.

-Students may participate in the Law School's International Law Moot Court team and write law review articles on international law-related topics for a wide variety of student and peer-review journals, including the Minnesota Law Review; Minnesota Journal of International Law; and Law and Inequality: A Journal of Theory and Practice.
+- Participation in International Law Moot Court team and writing for Minnesota Law Review, Minnesota Journal of International Law, and Law & Inequality: A Journal of Theory and Practice.

-The International Law Society offers programming designed to supplement the Law School's curriculum by applying lessons learned in the classroom to a variety of practice areas in international law.
-The student group invites practicing lawyers to speak to students and networking and practice opportunities in the community.
+International Law Society: invites practicing lawyers to speak to students and networking and practice opportunities in the community.